-Anth 350 Ethnology of Mesoamerica (4-0) 4
+ANTH 350 Ethnology of Mesoamerica

 This course provides a comparative study of major cultural topics concerning contemporary ethnic groups of central Mexico and northern Central America.
-Geography, demography, ecology, and prehistory will be touched upon, while social, economic, and political systems will be studied in more depth.
-Alternate winter terms.
+Geography, demography, ecology and prehistory will be touched upon, while social, economic and political systems will be studied in more depth.
+(4-0)

-Anth 351 Ethnology of Andean South America (4-0) 4
+ANTH 351 Ethnology of Andean South America 4

 Indigenous peoples and peoples of mixed descent are studied in terms of their past and present cultural and political-economic experiences.
 Particular emphasis is given to understanding the ways the North American and Andean worlds intersect, as well as to the ways that Andean studies reflect and influence trends in anthropological thought.
-Winter term.
+(4-0)